 I learned the rudimentary principles of DC wiring in — don’t laugh — a fourth-grade “enrichment” class, where we wired lights, buzzers, switches and even electromagnets to 6v batteries.
 While it gave me a good introduction to circuits, it didn’t teach me much of the nuts and bolts of boat wiring.

 BOAT WIRING REFERENCE BOOK

-Neither Casey nor the other books I bought talked in detail about choosing and buying the basic tools for electrical work on a boat.
+Neither Casey nor the other books I bought talked in detail about choosing and buying the basic boat wiring tools.
 Our first boat came with a complete set of electrical tools, which I used and honestly didn’t think about whether they were good or bad; I simply used them.

 We’ve now owned BG 3-1/2 years and every time I do an electrical project, I make some sort of comment about how much easier it is to do with better tools.
-Here’s a listing of what I have now and why I like each one:
+Here’s a listing of my current boat wiring tools and why I like each one:

 My Neico wire stripper is probably the biggest improvement over tools I’ve used in the past.
 It just perfectly strips the wire every time, working on wire sizes from 10 to 24 AWG.
 It has never nicked or broken the wire strands, even on the tiny wires used in LED lights.

 It’s still doing a great job after more than four years, contrary to the cheaper “automatic” wire stripper I had on QT (similar to this one) that had to be replaced periodically when it got too dull to cut cleanly through the wire cover.
 Further, the Neiko takes a lot less grip strength than the previous one, and is easier to set to strip exactly the amount needed with measurements written right on the tool.